kubevirt/monitoring/docs/runbooks/NoLeadingVirtOperator.md

 The information on the leader status of a virt-operator pod can be deduced from the system log available from master nodes of the cluster.
 In an upstream KubeVirt environment, on a master node, the logs of the virt-operator pods can be found under the directory `/var/log/pods/*_virt-operator-*`.
 The log messages containing `Started leading` and `acquire leader` should help deduce the leader status of a given virt-operator pod.

-In addition, always check whether there are any running virt-operator pods and their status, e.g. with following commands:
+In addition, always check whether there are any running virt-operator pods and their status, with following commands:
 - `kubectl -n kubevirt get pods -l kubevirt.io=virt-operator`
 - `kubectl -n kubevirt logs <pod-name>`.
 - `kubectl -n kubevirt describe pod <pod-name>`.